 Create your backlog

 Creating a backlog helps you define the work that needs to be done.
 Once you have a backlog, you can use it to help manage when that work gets done.
-You can also track acceptance tests, check-ins, and other work items that each backlog item depends on.
 You can create a single backlog or a portfolio of backlogs.

 Open the backlog.